capsseminar/playenv/_posts/2019-01-24-the-indus-waters-treaty-controversy.md

 ---
 layout: post
 title: "The Indus Waters Treaty Controversy"
-excerpt: "Pakistan’s response to the present Indus Waters Treaty (IWT) controversy is guided by consideration of three questions: 1) Does the IWT adequately adhere to the key international watercourse management principles of the UN Watercourses Convention?
-2) What lessons should be drawn from the 2005 Baglihar dispute regarding the IWT’s continued efficacy?
-3) What do the findings on the above imply for Pakistan’s position regarding the IWT: should it be maintained, modified, or abrogated?"
+excerpt: "In 2005, Pakistan submitted to the World Bank its claim of a “difference” with India regarding the design of the Baglihar hydropower project, under construction by India on the Chenab river."
 image: images/other/IndusRiver_Pakistan.jpg
 categories:
   - Research
   - Writing Sample